vrdel/argo-connectors/doc/sync.md

 Every component generates output file in an avro binary format.
 This section points to a directory that holds all avro schemas.

 	[Authentication]
+	VerifyServerCert = False
+	CAPAth = /etc/grid-security/certificates
 	HostKey = /etc/grid-security/hostkey.pem
 	HostCert = /etc/grid-security/hostcert.pem

-Each component that talks to GOCDB or POEM peer authenticates itself with a host certificate.
+Each component that talks to GOCDB or POEM peer authenticates itself with a host certificate. `HostKey` indicates the private and `HostCert` indicates the public part of certificate.
+Additionally, server certificate can be validated rounding up the mutual authentication. `CAPath` contains certificates of authorities from which chain will be tried to be built upon validating.

 	[AvroSchemas]
 	Downtimes = %(SchemaDir)s/downtimes.avsc